MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/ilastik_v2.md

 * Activate **Live Update** (top left of viewer)
 * ilastik will update a **probability map** in real time
-* Bright areas = high likelihood of being “nucleus”
+* Bright areas = high likelihood of being “lysosomes”
 * Familiarize yourself with the different visibility options by enabling the **eye ball** icon.
 * What does *Labels*, *Uncertainty*, *Segmentation* and *Prediction* show?